Leanplum/Leanplum-Android-CustomTemplates/README.md

 # Leanplum-Android-CustomTemplates
-Custom message templates example for Android

 This project illustrates how to define a new message/action template in Leanplum.
-The samples include defining a 3-button Confirm message and a Slider (Pager) template.
+The samples include a definition of 3-button Confirm message, Slider (Pager) template, and App Review Request.
 They are available in **Java**.
+If you need to change the default templates, that are shipped with the SDK, you can copy the whole **com.leanplum.messagetemplates** package from [SDK Templates][14] to your project.

 #### [Slider (Pager)](#Slider)
 #### [3-button Alert](#3-button-Confirm)